 the name on your documents must match the name you reported in your account at Universityadmissions.se

-If the names are different, you must provide us with documentation (for example, a marriage certificate if you've been married) as to why they don't match.
+If the names are different, you must provide us with documentation (for example, a marriage certificate) as to why they don't match.
 Please note that we cannot accept an affidavit as documentation of your name change.

 If the birthdate on any of your documents is different from your passport, the difference must be explained with official documentation.
 Please note that we cannot accept an affidavit as documentation of your birthdate change.